 - Click “Watermark” on the right-hand side and choose a watermark and page layout option from the list.
 Alternatively, create your own custom watermark via the “Custom Watermark…” option.

-Add an image watermark in Word
+How to add an image watermark in Word

 Word also allows you to add an image watermark to your document.
 If done properly, these will be harder to remove when screenshot or printed and scanned back in.
-However, they still have the same issues as text watermarks: you can remove them in two clicks and customizing them for reach user is unfeasible.
+However, they still have the same issues as text watermarks: you can remove them in two clicks, and customizing them for reach user is unfeasible.

 This is how you add an image watermark on Word documents: